sqlstefan/COMP5046/README.md

 <h2>2.
 Model Implementation</h2>
 <p>In this section, you are to implement three components, including Word Embedding module, Lexicon Embedding module, and Bi-directional RNN Sequence model.
-For training, you are free to choose hyperparameters <b><i>[Lab5]</i></b> (e.g. size of vector for embeddings, learning rate, epochs, etc.)</p>
+For training, you are free to choose hyperparameters <b><i>[Lab5]</i></b> (e.g. dimension of embeddings, learning rate, epochs, etc.)</p>

 <h3>1)Word Embedding</h3>